jeffstephens/computerconfig/README.md

 #### Bash Profile

-Just run `. setup.sh` to automatically symlink the bash profile.
+Just run `./setup.sh` to automatically symlink the bash profile.
 Note that this script will not replace existing files; you have to remove them yourself first.

 #### Install Software